andreeuuetoa/betting-processor/README.md

 The match_data.txt file consists of multiple lines, each visualising a match that was played in the casino.
 For each line, the elements are separated with a comma and their meanings are:
-* First value is the match id – A random UUID.
+* First value is the match ID – A random UUID.
 * Second value is the return rate for A side.
 * Third value is the return rate for B side.
 * Fourth value is the result of the match.